frankframework/frank-config-layout/README.md

 You can use the panel on the middle-left (number 3) to manipulate the sequence of the nodes within each layer.
 The resulting drawing is shown next to it (number 4).

 The sequence editor (number 3) supports two methods to manipulate the sequence of the nodes.
 In tab "Manual", you can drag and drop rows to move nodes to different (horizontal) positions within their layer.
 You can also remove nodes here to see how the picture would look without them.
 In tab "Algorithm steps", you can align the nodes while fixing the sequence within a chosen layer.
 Each button shows how the number of crossing lines will be changed.
-These are the same steps as performed by the library frank-config-layout.
+These are the same steps as performed by the library "Frank config layout".
 The library aligns on the layer for which aligning result in the biggest reduction of the number of crossing lines.
 It does so repeatedly until no reduction is possible anymore.
 In tab "Algorithm steps" you can apply the library's algorithm in a few clicks.

 The result of applying the library is shown to the bottom.
 To the left (number 5) you see the drawing and to the right (number 6) you see the text of the SVG.